chrisharrington/angular-test/README.md

 `npm run start`

 The bundle will compile and the application will open in a new browser window.
-Happy coding!